geowe/geowe-core/README.md

 - GXT
 - OpenLayers

-More information available on [GeoWE Web site](http://geowe.org/)
+More information available on the [GeoWE Web site](http://geowe.org/).

 ##License

 The **geowe-core** is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), meaning you can use it free of charge, according with license terms and conditions.

 ##Configuration
-In order to use geowe full featured you must configure the basic params:
+In order to use all **GeoWE** features, you must configure following basic params:

 ####Bing Maps config:
-In order to use Bing maps, you need specify your own bing maps key [read carefully] (https://www.microsoft.com/maps/create-a-bing-maps-key.aspx).
+To use Bing maps, you need to specify your own Bing maps key.
+Please, [read this carefully] (https://www.microsoft.com/maps/create-a-bing-maps-key.aspx).

 Put your key in BingConstants.properties file, located at: src\main\java\org\geowe\client\local\main\tool\map\catalog\model